PedroAugusto2101/learning/python/01_fundamentals/00_python_fundamentals.md

 ## 03.00 Attributes:

-- Variavles associated with objects.
+- Variables associated with objects.
 - Store data relates to the object.
 - Examples:
   - my_array.shape